Getting married in Fort Frances?

 If you are 16 or 17 years of age, you must submit a completed Consent of Parent or Guardian to Marriage Form signed by both parents or legal guardians when you apply for a marriage licence.
-You can also get a paper copy from the City Clerk’s Office.
+You can also get a paper copy from the Municipal Clerk’s Office.

 IDENTIFICATION NEEDED FOR A MARRIAGE LICENCE

-Other examples of government issued ID:
+Please see HERE for other examples of government issued ID.

 GETTING A MARRIAGE LICENCE WHEN ONE PERSON IS ABSENT

 - You must hand in the completed application form to the Municipal Clerk’s office.

 - It must be an original application signed by both parties.